 In April 2020, Jiangxi Jinko, together with a government background fund, established Jinko ShangRao.
 The Group controls and consolidates such entity in its financial statements.
 Pursuant to the investment agreement entered by Jiangxi Jinko and the government background fund will provide its investment into Shangrao Jinko of RMB4.5 billion with the interest rate stipulated by bank for the corresponding period.
 Jiangxi Jinko shall repurchase all the 45% equity interests (the non-controlling interest) held by the government background fund upon the sixth anniversary of the date of the investment agreement with a repurchase price equivalent to the capital injection made by the government background funds.
-Considering the government shall be repaid on a fixed date and for fixed amounts, redemption of the government investment is considered to be mandatory and certain to occur and is not upon the occurrence of a conditional event nor depends upon the satisfaction of a specified contingency.
+Considering the government investment shall be repaid on a fixed date and for fixed amounts, redemption of the government investment is considered to be mandatory and certain to occur and is not upon the occurrence of a conditional event nor depends upon the satisfaction of a specified contingency.
 Therefore, these government investments were accounted as loan liabilities.

-In January 2021, Jinko Shangrao received a 5-year loan with the amount of RMB98,000,000 from the government background fund which bears a fixed annual return of 4.9%.
+In January 2021, Jinko Shangrao received a 5-year loan with the amount of RMB98 million from the government background fund which bears a fixed annual return of 4.9%.
 In June 2021, to further support the development of Jinko Shangrao, the government background fund entered into agreement with Jiangxi Jinko to waive interests associated with the government loans during the period from January 1 to December 31, 2021.
 Considering the cash flow effect on a present value basis is less than 10 percent, the interest waiving is regarded as a modification of the government loan, and therefore, established a new effective interest based on the carrying value of the government loan and the revised cash flows since the modification date on June 25, 2021.
 No gain or loss was recorded in relation to the modification in 2021.
-As of December 31, 2020 and 2021, the total outstanding balances amounted to RMB1,902,000,000 and RMB2,016,736,125, respectively.
+As of December 31, 2021 and 2022, the total outstanding balances amounted to RMB2,017 million and RMB2,059 million, respectively.

-In July 2020, the Group entered into a 2-year loan agreement with Ping An International Financial Leasing Co., Ltd. for a principle amount of RMB49,263,158 which was repayable from July 2020 to July 2022.
-As of December 31, 2021, the total outstanding balances amounted to RMB18,473,684 and will be due and payable in July 2022.
+In July 2020, the Group entered into a 2-year loan agreement with Ping An International Financial Leasing Co., Ltd. for a principle amount of RMB49,263 million which was repayable from July 2020 to July 2022.
 The borrowing was guaranteed by Jiangxi Jinko.
+The loan was repaid in July 2022.

-In July 2021, Haining Jinko entered into a 5-year loan agreement with a government background company with the principle amount of RMB690,000,000 and interest rate of LPR plus 10%.
+In July 2021, Haining Jinko entered into a 5-year loan agreement with a government background company with the principle amount of RMB690 million and interest rate of LPR plus 10%.
 The loan will be repaid upon the fifth anniversary of the borrowing date.
 The borrowing was guaranteed by Jiangxi Jinko and Zhejiang Jinko.
-As of December 31, 2021, the total outstanding balances amounted to RMB690,000,000.
+As of December 31, 2021 and 2022, the total outstanding balances amounted to RMB690 million and RMB591 million, respectively.

-In October 2021, Anhui Jinko entered into a 6-year loan agreement with a government background company with the principle amount of RMB455,400,000 and interest rate of 5.58%.
+In October 2021, Anhui Jinko entered into a 6-year loan agreement with a government background company with the principle amount of RMB455 million and interest rate of 5.58%.
 The loan will be repaid upon the sixth anniversary of the borrowing date.
-As of December 31, 2021, the total outstanding balances amounted to RMB433,702,026.
+As of December 31, 2021 and 2022, the total outstanding balances amounted to RMB434 million and RMB465 million, respectively.